G52-75221XI - Laptop MSI - Free user manual and instructions

 Adjust CPU Base Frequency (MHz)

-This item allows you to set the CPU Base clock (in MHz).
+This item allows you to set the CPU base clock (in MHz).
 You may overclock the CPU by adjusting this value.
-Please note the overclocking behavior is not guaranteed.
+Please note that overclocking behavior is not guaranteed.

 Adjusted CPU Frequency (MHz)